anayatkhan1/anayatkhan1/README.md

 ###

-<p align="left">Experienced software developer with a diverse skill set and a proven track record in adapting to various technologies.
+<p align="left">Software Engineer with a diverse skill set and a proven track record in adapting to various technologies.
 Committed to continuous learning and skill enhancement, I bring adaptability and a strong foundation to each dynamic project.
 Eager to embrace new technologies for ongoing enrichment and growth.</p>

 ###